-1300 Main St. Houston, TX 77002 Phone: 713-989-7000
+1300 Main St. Houston, TX 77002 Phone: 713-989-7000 Website: www.energytransfer.com

-Website: www.energytransfer.com

-Energy Transfer Partners, a Texasbased energy company founded in 1995 as a small intrastate natural gas pipeline company, is now one of the largest and most diversified master limited partnerships in the United States.
+Energy Transfer, a Texas-based energy company founded in 1996 as a small intrastate natural gas pipeline company, is now one of the largest and most diversified master limited partnerships in the United States.

 Strategically positioned in all of the major U.S. production basins, the company owns and operates a geographically diverse portfolio of energy assets, including midstream, intrastate and interstate transportation and storage assets.
-Energy Transfer operates nearly 125,000 miles of natural gas, crude oil, natural gas liquids and refined products pipelines and related facilities, including terminalling, storage, fractionation, blending and various acquisition and marketing assets in 41 states.
+Energy Transfer, or one of its affiliates, operates more than 130,000 miles of natural gas, crude oil, natural gas liquids and refined products pipelines and related facilities, including terminalling, storage, fractionation, blending and various acquisition and marketing assets in 44 states.
+The Enable system consists of approximately 10,000 miles of pipeline that transports crude oil, natural gas, and natural gas liquids throughout the nation's Mid-Continent and Gulf Coast regions.